 360 Approach to Women’s Heart Health

-According to the American Heart Association, heart disease is the number one killer of women in the U.S. — heart attacks kill more women than all cancers, respiratory diseases and Alzheimer disease combined.
-More than 42 million women are affected by some form of cardiovascular disease in this country and the statistics are staggering; 432,000 (35.3%) of deaths in American women older than 20 are caused by cardiovascular disease each year.
+According to the American Heart Association, heart disease is the number one killer of women in the U.S. — heart attacks kill more women than all cancers, respiratory diseases and Alzheimer disease combined, causing 1 in 3 deaths per year.
+More than 48 Million American women are living with or at risk for heart disease.

 If you are an African American woman or a Latina, you “have more risk factors than Caucasian women.”
 Here are the alarming facts: